BabylonJS/Documentation/content/start/chap2/variation.md

 ---
-title: Getting Started - Chapter 2 - Basic House
+title: Introduction - Chapter 2 - Basic House
 image:
 description: Continue your Babylon.js learning by adding a new mesh type to your scene.
 keywords: getting started, start, chapter 2, meshes, cylinder, prism